Sign up to create your custom IntoAlbania trip

 A statue of Mother Teresa – the Albanian Catholic nun and missionary who was proclaimed a saint by Pope Francis – stands in the main courtyard.
 Another noteworthy element of the church’s architecture is the cornerstone laid by Pope John Paul II during his visit to this site in 1993.

-The interior of the building is simple and minimalist in style which suffices to convey a powerful message.
-The great hall, where mass is held, is adorned with statues of the apostles and crosses while the large hall space is separated by a circular balcony that runs across the entire second floor.
+The interior of St. Paul’s Cathedral is simple and minimalist in style, which suffices to convey its powerful message.
+The great hall, where mass is held, is adorned with statues of the apostles and crosses, while the large hall space is separated by a circular balcony that runs across the entire second floor.
 In front of it stands the great statue of the crucified Christ, illuminated by the windows with boldly-colored frescoes.

-The church is a wonderful venue for classical concerts, which it organizes and holds from time to time.
+The church is a wonderful venue for classical concerts, which it organises and holds from time to time.
 Please also note that the church holds mass in both Albanian and English at different days and times.
-For more information on church events and activities, please contact the church directly.
+For more information on church events and activities, you can contact the church directly.